NRedmond1/COSC420/Project2/ReadME.txt

 Last Updated: 9 December 2019

 About:
-  This project was a goal to build a miniature google.
+  This project was a goal to build a miniature google search.
 Our professor gave us two files, Metadata.txt and Citations.txt.
 In the metadata file there were list of articles with a page id, title, author, and abstract of what the paper was about all separated by "+++++".
 The citations file was a list of page ids and what articles that page id references separated by "+++++" and "-----" between page id and references.

 Our goal and attempt:
   We created two programs, one to split up the metadata file in parallel and another one to search a word with feedback.